cetic/TSimulus/docs/source/get_started.rst

     :width: 400 px
     :alt: Monthly + Daily + Noise temperatures

 Not satisfied by the realism of the generated values?
-Don't hesitate the modify the parameter of the generators described in the configuration file or try other :ref:`generators`.
+Don't hesitate to modify the parameters of the generators described in the configuration file or to try other :ref:`generators`.